-This course explores the evolution of contemporary television, film, and publishing industries, as well as the virtual communities of the Internet and the World Wide Web.
-The effects and consequences of the media in society will be explored.
-Emphasis will be on representations of various cultures and subcultures in the United States and abroad from World War II to the present.
-Prerequisite: None. --AA/AS General Education: AA/AS B2 -- Transfers to both UC/CSU -- IGETC Area(s): 4J,--CSU Area(s): D0
+This course explores the sociological evolution of contemporary television, film, and publishing industries, as well as the virtual communities of the Internet and the World Wide Web.
+Exploring the effects and consequences of media in society, and a particular emphasis will be placed on the representations of various cultures and subcultures in the U.S. and abroad.
+Prerequisite: None.

+--Transfers to both UC/CSU --IGETC Area(s): 4J